-3. INVESTOR INFORMATION (continued)

-Trust

-Name of Trust Date of Trust

-Name(s) of Trustee(s)

-Taxpayer Identification Number

-Name of Beneficial Owner(s)

-Beneficial Owner(s) Street Address C lity State Zip Code

-Social Security Number Date of Birth Occupation

-Corporation/Partnership/Other

-Entity Name Tax ID Number Date of Entity For rmation

-Name(s) of Officer(s), General Partner or other Authorized Person(s)

-4. DISTRIBUTIONS 5 ment Corporation and elect the distribution optio (IRA accounts may not direct distr ibutions without the custodian's approva l) ☐ I choose to participate in FS Investment Corporation's Distribution Reinvestment Plan.
-I choose to have distributions deposited in a checking, savings or brokerage account.
-I choose to have distributions mailed to me at the address listed in Section 3.
-I choose to have distributions mailed to me at the following address: Each investor that elects to have his or her distributions reinvested in the FS Investment Corporation's Distribution Reinvestment Plan agrees to notify the Company and the broker-dealer named in this Subscription Agreement in writing at any time there is material change in his or her financial condition, including failure to meet the minimum income and net worth standards as imposed by the state in which he or she resides.
-Please attach a pre-printed, voided check κ.

-I authorize FS Investment Corporation or its agent to deposit my distribution to the account indicated below.
-This authority will remain in force until I notify FS Investment Corporation in writing to cancel it.
-In the event that FS Investment Corporation deposits funds erroneously into my account, the Company is authorized to debit my account for the amount of the erroneous deposit.

-Name of Financial Institution Mailing Address City State Zip Code Your Bank's ABA Routing Number Your Account Number Account Type □ Savings □ Brokerage The deposit services above cannot be established without a pre-printed, voided check.
-For Electronic Funds Transfers, the signatures of the bank account owner(s) must appear exactly as they appear on the bank registration.
-If the registration at the bank differs from that on this Subscription Agreement, all parties must sign below.
-Signature of Individual/Trustee/Beneficial Owner Signature of Joint Owner/Co -Trustee

-ET DOTTO AUTO DELL VERY OF DOCUMENTS 5 ELEC IRCINIC DELL
+3. INVESTOR INFORMATION (continued) Trust Name of Trust Date of Trust Name(s) of Trustee(s) Taxpayer Identification Number Name of Beneficial Owner(s) Thate of Beneficial Strategy Beneficial Owner(s) Street Address City State Zip Code Beneficial Owner(s) Street Address City State Zip Code 0.110.2.31.1 D .
+(D) d 0 Social Security Number Date of Birth Occupation Corporation/Partnership/Other Entity Name Tax ID Number Date of Entity Form ation Name(s) of Officer(s), General Partner or other Authorized Person(s) 4.
+DISTRIBUTIONS I hereby subscribe for Shares of FS Investment Corporation and elect the distribution option indic ated below.
+(IRA accounts may not direct distributions without the custodian's approval) ateu below. ☐ I choose to participate in FS ☐ I choose to have distributions deposited in ☐ I choose to have distribution s mailed to choose to have distribut tions mailed to Investment Corporation's a checking, savings or brokerage me at the address listed in me at the following ad Distribution Reinvestment Plan. account.
+Each investor that elects to have his or her distributions reinvested in the FS Investment Corporation Subscription Agreement in writing if at any time he or she is unable to make any representations including but not limited to the representations and warranties contained in Section 6 below. and warranties set forth in the Prospectus, as supplemente ed, and this Subscription ı Agreement, Please attach a pre-printed, voided check. authorize FS Investment Corporation or its agent to deposit my distribution to the account indicated belo w.
+This authority wil ll remain in force u ıntil I notify FS Investment Corporation in writing to cancel it.
+In the event that FS Investment Cor poration deposits funds erroneously into my account, the Com pany is authorized to debit my account for the amount of the erroneous deposit.
+Name of Financial Institution Mailing Address City State Zip Code · 1 Your Bank's ABA Routing Number Your Account Number Account Type ☐ Checking ☐ Savings ☐ Brokerage The deposit services above cannot be established without a pre-printed, voided check.
+For Electronic Fulbank registration.
+If the registration at the bank differs from that on this Subscription Agreement, all part f the bank account owner(s ) must appear exactly a s they appear on the Signature of Individual/Trustee/Beneficial Owner ies must sign below.
+Signature of Joint Ow ner/Co-Trustee • · · · · · · · · · · · · · · · · · · ·

+5. ELECTRONIC DELIVERY OF DOCUMENTS

 In lieu of receiving documents by mail, I authorize FS Investment Corporation to make available on its website at www.fsinvestmentcorp.com its quarterly reports, annual reports, proxy statements, prospectus supplements or other reports required to be delivered to me, as well as any investment or marketing updates, and to notify me via e-mail when such reports or updates are available.
 (Any investor who elects this option must provide an e-mail address below.)

 E-Mail Address: